xltechasia/www-xltech-static/content/solution/service/xlcloud-perf/index.md

 | [XLCloud Overview](/solution/service/xlcloud/) | [XLCloud Flexi](/solution/service/xlcloud-flexi/) | [XLCloud Performa](/solution/service/xlcloud-perf/) | [XLCloud Supra](/solution/service/xlcloud-supra/) |
 | ----- | ----- | ----- | ----- |

-[^1]: XLCloud Performa Series utilize Block Storage.
+[^1]: XLCloud Performa Series utilizes Block Storage.
-[^2]: XLRestore is designed primarily as a diseaster recovery solution.
+[^2]: XLRestore is designed primarily as a disaster recovery solution.
 A copy of the server and storage contents are encrypted and sent to an overseas storage service at the end of every day.
 These backups are kept for 30 days before being destroyed.
-[^3]: If the base system has a XLRestore subscription, then all additional storage units consumped will automatically include a XLTRestore subscription.
+[^3]: If the base system has a XLRestore subscription, then all additional storage units consumed will automatically include a XLTRestore subscription.
 [^4] As general guidance, increased memory will improve overall system performance in typical usage scenarios.